 CHALLENGE

+In 2015, I worked directly with CrossFit Metropolis (NYC) ownership on a full website redesign as a freelance engagement.
 CrossFit Metropolis was in transition mode and needed a better online presence in order to appeal to their diverse audience.
 The site needed to reduce content, focus on core offerings, and remove any hurdles to new potential members.

 SOLUTION